 Tour of duty: Operations In & Out

-The people in this group are those who’ve planned the mission from day 1.
+The people in this group are those who’ve planned the mission from Day 1.
 They have given themselves two or three years to immerse themselves in that world, work like a horse, learn as much as possible about finance, hone their PowerPoint presentation and Excel skills, add some eyebrow-raising bullet points in the resume / cv and get out before it’s too late.
-Once the tour of duty comes to an end they tend to head back to university for graduate studies, launch a start-up, spend a year backpacking around Latin America flirting with locals and smoking local herbs, set about writing an ebook they’ll make available for download on a personal blog for $39.99, move into an Ashram in Uttar Pradesh and massage each other thinking it will lead to enlightenment and practice minimalism, etc.
+Once the tour of duty comes to an end they tend to head back to university for graduate studies, launch a start-up, spend a year backpacking around Latin America flirting with locals and smoking indigenous herbs, set about writing an eBook or move into an Ashram in Uttar Pradesh and massage each other thinking it will lead to enlightenment.

 Sadly, only some of the people who swear an oath to the tour of duty on that very first day fulfill their mission.
 Everybody in finance reading this knows exactly what I’m talking about.
 To those in the business: how many times have you told yourself, ‘just one more year…just one more bonus’?
 To those who have friends in the business: how many times have you heard them insist they’ll soon leave their job?
 Most end up MIA (missing in action).
 Once behind enemy lines and captured people slowly forget the original plan, which is easily overshadowed by the perks of the job inside the golden cage.
 That is precisely what happened to Carlos, a friend of a friend.

 He was on a two year plan.
 So he said.
 Six years later – though you’d think it more like 15 years looking at his face and what’s left of his hair – he still insists departure is imminent.
 A few months ago I ran into him in a lounge in New York.
 Rihanna’s What’s My Name started to play and he began to dance.
-You could call it that, if you were looking through a kaleidoscope.
-In some parts of the world he’d get violently beaten with a dead monkey and have his head shaved with a butter knife for looking that bad.
+You could call it that, if you had downed half a bottle of vodka and were looking through a kaleidoscope.
+I’m fairly certain in some part of the world he’d get violently beaten with a dead monkey and have his head shaved with a rock for looking that bad.
 He used to dance with a modicum of style I was told.
-But after sitting on a chair crunched over a computer 12+ hours per day modelling on Excel for six years shit happens.
+But after sitting on a chair crunched over a computer 12+ hours per day modelling on Excel for six years…shit happens.

 One attraction of working in an investment bank is that you’re sure to work alongside some bright minds.
 The reason for that is very simple: investment banking promises enormous wealth and an exciting career and, therefore, it attracts some of the sharpest, most intelligent and driven individuals in academia and the workplace.